Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: TasGen

 This hierarchical design provides a principled and efficient way to model temporal-spectral patterns, align latent structures with real-world surface dynamics, and robustly support downstream dynamic sample generation and anomaly attribution.

-\subsection{Anomaly Detection Inference}
+\subsection{Anomaly detection inference}

 After learning the joint temporal-spectral representations using HTS-VAE, we perform anomaly detection on dynamic remote sensing samples by evaluating reconstruction-based deviations.
-The core assumption is that observations conforming to the learned temporal-spectral normal patterns can be reconstructed well, while anomalies, such as abrupt land cover changes, noise, or atypical surface responses, will show high reconstruction errors.

 Given an input window $x \in \mathbb{R}^{C \times T}$, we pass it through the trained HTS-VAE to obtain latent embeddings $e_t$ and $e_s$.
 These embeddings are decoded to generate a reconstruction $\hat{x}$.
 We define the anomaly score as the negative log-likelihood (or equivalently, the reconstruction probability):

 A higher score indicates lower reconstruction likelihood, and thus, there is a greater chance that the sample contains an anomaly.